 We’re charting a course to bring the Nature Sacred model and bench to countless other communities across the country that are eager to have a green space of their own.

 Join this circle of social good.
 Help us further this movement—restoring hope, health and harmony to communities in need, while providing work and opportunity to those who create them—by funding this effort.

-Hear how one former bench craftsman today runs a landscaping business employing returning citizens and collaborating with Nature Sacred.
+Meet Alex and hear how one former bench craftsman today runs a landscaping business employing returning citizens and collaborating with Nature Sacred.

 Even the wood that is used to construct the bench is storied and has a past life.
 It is lovingly restored by the Brick & Board team before being reborn as a Nature Sacred bench.